 How much should I spend on a coffee grinder?

 The coffee community's rule of thumb: spend 70% of your budget on the grinder, 30% on the brewer.
-A $150 grinder with a $30 pour-over dripper will make better coffee than a $30 grinder with a $150 machine.
+A quality grinder with a basic pour-over dripper will make better coffee than a cheap grinder with an expensive machine.
 The grinder is where quality happens.